 JA: How do you like to stay healthy?
 What do you do for your health and for self-care?

-JJ: I like to mediate.
+JJ: I like to meditate.
 Go for walks.
 I don’t like the treadmill.
 I prefer to be outside walking and breathing fresh air.
 Sitting and relaxing and drinking a glass of wine and listening to music helps me drain whatever the day brought.

 JA: You have YouTube videos of some inspiring chefs on your website.
 How do these chefs motivate you and keep pushing you forward?

 JJ: One of the reasons I love Dan Barber is he didn’t settle for the status quo.
-He found ways to bring sustainability into a turn and burn environment.
+He found ways to bring sustainability into a turn-and-burn environment.
 He figures out how to grow everything he’s serving.
 He’s a friend to the farmer or he may be the farmer himself.
 I really want to know where my food comes from, how they grew it.
 It means something.
 It’s a passion for these farmers.
 What nourishes you, makes you.
 You should enjoy that a great deal.

 Even Jamie Oliver—part of the reason I love doing school lunches is because Jamie Oliver genuinely cares about what he’s putting in kids’ lunches.
 By teaching kids what good food tastes like, they’ll be more inclined to make better choices as adults.